Zettlr/zettlr-docs/docs/en/academic/pomodoro.md

 > This is not your system volume, so if your system's volume is only at 20 percent, even a volume of 100 percent inside Zettlr will only sound as loud as 20 percent.

+Finally, you can also choose which sound Zettlr will play when a phase ends: The known, soft glass sound, an alarm clock, or a chime.

 Click on **Start** to begin the timer.
 Then, the circle will be filled with the color of the current phase (either red, yellow, or green).
 Once it is full, the next phase will begin.

 To **Stop** the timer or simply review the current **status** of the timer, click on the circle again.
 A small popup will tell you the remaining amount of time for the current phase, the type of the current phase and give you the option to stop.